KwKKei/power_outage_investigation/README.md

 **Conclusion:** Considering the logical flow of events during power outages and the nature of the data generating process, it is reasonable to believe that the "OUTAGE.RESTORATION.DATE" column is likely NMAR.
 The missing values in this column are not randomly distributed but are tied to the occurrence (or lack) of power restoration following an outage.
 Further details on the circumstances of each outage event, especially those without restoration dates, would enhance the understanding of the missingness pattern.

 ---

+## Missingness Dependency

+Since we interested in the relationship between `'CAUSE.CATEGORY'` and other columns, and we believe that their data can be expressed into a more detailed column like `'CAUSE.CATEGORY.DETAIL'`.
+As such, we would like to find how the missingness in `'CAUSE.CATEGORY.DETAIL'` are depended on the other columns.

+1. TOTAL.CUSTOMERS and CAUSE.CATEGORY.DETAIL
+Null Hypothesis: The missingness of `'CAUSE.CATEGORY.DETAIL'` does not depend on `'TOTAL.CUSTOMERS'`.

+Alternative Hypothesis: The missingness of `'CAUSE.CATEGORY.DETAIL'` depends on `'TOTAL.CUSTOMERS'`

+We are using the cumulative distribution function (CDFs) to measure the simularity between the two distributions in order to find out the K-S statistic that is roughly defined as the **largest difference between two CDFs**.

+Below are the distributions of `'CAUSE.CATEGROY.DETIAL'` and `'TOTAL.CUSTOMERS'` in a form of the plotly plot, we conducted the shape of the two distribution are unsimular and the
+<iframe src="assets/fig_total_cutomer_dist.html" width=800 height=600 frameBorder=0></iframe>

+---

+## Hypothesis Test

+**Whether the high severe outages were distributed at random from the CAUSE.CATEGORY?**

+---